-A Year-End Report is required summarizing your program activities as well as information required by USDA FNS for the Education and Administrative Reporting System (EARS).
+A Year-End Report is required summarizing your program activities as well as information about reach required by USDA FNS.
 You will receive a reporting template, instructions, and technical assistance on how to submit the report closer to the reporting date.
-The Year-End Report should be submitted to MFF on or before November 4, 2022.
+Your MFF Project Manager will help you complete the Year-End Report.
+The Year-End Report should be submitted to MFF on or before November 3, 2023.

-Year-End reporting may consist of multiple components and the deadlines for each may be staggered.
+Year-End reporting may consist of multiple components and the due dates for each may be staggered.
 MFF will provide details closer to the reporting dates.